Expert interview: Well-sourced is half won – This is how you prepare yourself in a crisis!

 SELLERLOGIC: And what should beginners definitely pay attention to when it comes to sourcing?

-Schimmel: „Especially when starting out, one should first purchase commercial goods from the EU.
-Because at the beginning, an Amazon retailer has to deal with so many other important topics (self-employment, how Amazon works, what requirements customers have, and so on).
-If someone then also wants to embark directly on the adventure of product purchasing in China, importing products, and dealing with all the certificates and regulations, then in my view, that is harakiri.
+Schimmel: “Especially when starting out, one should first purchase commercial goods from the EU.
+Because at the beginning, an Amazon seller has to deal with so many other important topics (self-employment, how Amazon works, what requirements customers have, and so on).
+If someone then also wants to embark directly on the adventure of product purchasing in China, importing products, and dealing with all the certificates and regulations, then in my view, that is akin to harakiri.

 Brandt: “Due to the described dependencies, it is always worthwhile to look into the surrounding markets.
 Providers from Europe, for example, have the advantage of shorter delivery routes, the movement of goods within the EU is duty-free, and there is a single currency – to name just a few advantages.”